Narvik: The Campaign in Norway, 1940: Reception

 In a 1976 poll conducted by SPI to determine the most popular board wargames in North America, Narvik was rated very highly, placing 23rd out of 202 games.

 In Issue 28 of Moves, Scott Renner called Narvik "a perfect game for the serious wargamer," although he did warn that the game "may strike some Players as unnecessarily complicated, and, in fact, almost all Players will have to look over the rules more than once, but this does not affect the playability of the game."

+In Issue 18 of the British wargaming magazine Perfidious Albion, Charles Vasey found the colors of the counters and the map "little less than a joy to the eye" due to their uniformly drab colors.
+Vasey also complained that the rules overflowed with too much data, and added too many optional rules known as "chrome"; Vasey quoted fellow critic and game designer Richard Berg: "Too much information, too much chrome."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called the game "Tense and well-balanced.
 There is a heavy emphasis on air combat and transportation lines through the difficult Norwegian terrain."

 In Issue 7 of the UK wargaming magazine Phoenix, Rob Gibson was disappointed that the naval confrontation between the British and German navies receives short shrift, noting, "this was the major confrontation at all levels between the Royal Navy and the Kriegsmarine, and the lack of an effective naval presence tends to unbalance the land and air games, especially the latter."
 Despite this, Gibson concluded that "Narvik is an excellent game and a fair simulation of history to boot."

 In The Guide to Simulations/Games for Education and Training, Martin Campion commented, "Narvik is difficult and not well presented for beginning players, but it is a convincing simulation of many aspects of the campaign, particularly its opening phases.
 It shows the sheer audacity of the German invasion and the great importance of German airpower."
 Campion concluded, "It is a remarkable game for its integration of land, sea, and air forces and actions."

 In a retrospective review in Issue 31 of Warning Order, Matt Irsik recalled that the Europa series "was kind of the Holy Grail of gaming and Narvik was about the only game [in the series] anyone could afford."
 Irsik tried playing the game for the first time in 25 years, and found that the first turn was "pretty exciting with the airborne assault, naval landing, etc." But after that, "the game bogged down into playing out the string until the Germans win."